mayan-edms/Mayan-EDMS/docs/topics/file_storage.rst

 network or even across the internet and still operate exactly the same.

-The file storage behavior is controlled by the :setting:`DOCUMENTS_STORAGE_BACKEND` and should be set to a class or subclass of Django's ``django.core.files.storage.FileSystemStorage`` class.
+The file storage behavior is controlled by the :setting:`DOCUMENTS_STORAGE_BACKEND` and should be set to a class or subclass of Django's ``django.core.files.storage.Storage`` class.

 .. rubric:: Footnotes